 Urskilja oss (Ununifying us, 2016) is Mannheimers latest novel, awarded with Bonniers writers stipendia and nominated to Svenska Dagbladets literary prize.

-The translation rights for her previous novel have already been sold in 12 countries.
+The translation rights for her previous novel have already been sold to more than 15 countries.

 Participation in EUPL Writing Contest